Sheldon, Iowa: Media

 Sheldon is home to a KIWA (AM) and KIWA-FM.

-Iowa Information, Inc., publishes The Sheldon Mail-Sun and The N'West Iowa REVIEW.
-The N'West Iowa REVIEW has been named the state's Newspaper of the Year 17 times, and named the best weekly in the United States by the National Newspaper Association from 2000 to 2005, and again in 2007.
+Iowa Information Media Group publishes The Sheldon Mail-Sun and The N'West Iowa Review.
+The N'West Iowa Review has been named the state's Newspaper of the Year 17 times, and named the best weekly in the United States by the National Newspaper Association from 2000 to 2005, and again in 2007.